jorrizza/cv/README.md

 ### *2005-now:* Co-founder at *wasda* ###

 Initially, Linux/Unix enthusiasts sharing rack space and a common domain name.
-Since 2019 incorporated as a company with a focus on research and product development in the software development sector.
+Since 2019 incorporated as a company (taking over CodeVentures responsibilities) with a focus on research and product development in the software development sector.

+Using C, Go, and every bit of cool tech under the sun.
+This is where the experimenting happens.

 ### *2012-2018:* Software Engineer at *ViaViela B.V.* ###

-Mainly Ruby on Rails development and day-to-day operations.
-This included cloud services like Heroku and Amazon S3.
-I was also responsible for managing the existing legacy Linux systems and OpenBSD infrastructure.
+Mainly software development and day-to-day IT operations for one of the country's largest childcare organizations.

+Tools of the trade include Ruby on Rails, HTML/CSS, Heroku, AWS, Debian, and OpenBSD.

 ### *2010-2015:* Co-owner and founder at *Tussen B.V.* ###